PG1003/brle/README.md

 ### Decoding using output iterators

 The iterator traits used in the implementation of `pg::brle::decode` does not provide information about the underlaying data structure for output iterators such as returned by the `std::back_inserter` function.
-In this rare case you need explicit provide all the template parameters.
+In this case you need explicit provide all the template parameters.

 ```c++
 const pg::brle::brle8   rle[ 3 ] = { 0xCC, 0x9C, 0x2A };